AdobeDocs/workfront.en/help/quicksilver/planning/records/connect-records.md

 1. Click **New record**  to add individual records to the record type that you selected.
 For information, see [Create records](/help/quicksilver/planning/records/create-records.md).

-1. (Conditional) After you connected the selected record type with a Workfront object type, go to  the linked object column and double-click the cell corresponding to the record that you want to link with objects from Workfront.
+1. (Conditional) After you connect the selected record type with a Workfront object type, go to  the linked object column and double-click the cell corresponding to the record that you want to link with objects from Workfront.

     ![](assets/connect-projects-smaller-box-in-table-view.png)